Statelessness: State succession

+Political or religious conflicts

+Many Muslim or Christian Palestinians fled Israel from 1947–1950.
+In 1950, the newly formed state of Israel introduced a Law of Return that gave Jews the right to become citizens with voting rights shortly after immigration.
+However, the same right to return was not given to the many Palestinians who fled from 1947–1950, causing many of them to become stateless.
+In December 1948, the UN approved United Nations General Assembly Resolution 194, which affirmed that "refugees wishing to return to their homes and live at peace with their neighbours should be permitted to do so at the earliest practicable date".

 Administrative obstacles

 People may also become stateless as a result of administrative and practical problems, especially when they are from a group whose nationality is questioned.
 Individuals might be entitled to citizenship but unable to undertake the necessary procedural steps.
 They may be required to pay excessive fees for documentation proving nationality, to provide documentation that is not available to them, or to meet unrealistic deadlines; or they may face geographic or literacy barriers.

 In disruptive conflict or post-conflict situations, many people find that difficulties in completing simple administrative procedures are exacerbated.
 Such obstacles may affect the ability of individuals to complete procedures such as birth registration, fundamental to the prevention of statelessness in children.
 Whilst birth registration alone does not confer citizenship on a child, the documentation of place of birth and parentage is instrumental in proving the link between an individual and a state for the acquisition of nationality.
 The United Nations Children's Fund (UNICEF) estimated in 2013 that 230 million children under the age of 5 have not been registered.

 Not holding proof of nationality—being "undocumented"—is not the same as being stateless, but the lack of identity documents such as a birth certificate can lead to statelessness.
 Millions of people live, or have lived, their entire lives with no documents, without their nationality ever being questioned.

 Two factors are of particular importance: